 Easier Option: For those that want a shorter walk today.
-Enjoy an 8km walk from Invermaid to Doune Bothy.
+Enjoy an 8km walk is available today to Rowardennan.

-For a unique way to reach our remote hotel, we raise the ball at Ardleish and summon the ferry across the loch to collect us for our hotel transfer.
+Afterwards we catch the ferry across to Inveruglas before being transferred the short distance to our accommodation.
 Tonight we stay at the Ardlui Hotel on the northern banks of Loch Lomond.
 This charming hotel has a superb location with majestic views down Loch Lomond.
-Tonight enjoy a wonderful meal in the restaurant accompanied with superb wines.
+Tonight enjoy our meal in the restaurant accompanied by superb wines.

 Enjoy breakfast at the hotel before transferring back across the water.
 From here we drive north and enjoy a short stop at the world-famous Drovers Inn.
 This reputedly-haunted pub is an eccentric mix of old furniture, stuffed animals and pieces of armour all in a lively hotel.